-Caseload Depth over Breadth: A great coach carries an intentionally smaller amount of clients at time.
-You want to find a coach who pursues caseload depth, rather than breadth, so they can provide their full attention and cultivate an honest understanding of who you are as a leader, and even of your company.
+Caseload Depth over Breadth: A great coach carries an intentionally smaller amount of clients at a time.
+You want to find a coach who pursues caseload depth rather than breadth, so they can provide their full attention and cultivate an honest understanding of who you are as a leader and even of your company.
 This, in turn, means they’ll ask specific, engaging questions to illuminate the particulars of an area rather than provide generic, perfunctory advice.

 Is It Worth It?